On Word-of-Mouth and Private-Prior Sequential Social Learning: Problem Formulation

 \subsection{Word-of-Mouth Setup}

-In a WoM setup, the decision-makers are again interconnected in series, but share a common prior, imposed by the $m$-th agent.
-The setup is illustrated in Figure~\ref{fig:WoM ARCHITECTURE} for the case of $m=2$.
-In particular, at each time step, agent $m$ sets her own posterior to be the next prior for everyone else.
+In the WoM framework, the decision-makers are again interconnected in series but share a common prior.
+In particular, agent $m$ is enforcing her posterior to be the next prior for everyone else, as is illustrated in Figure~\ref{fig:WoM ARCHITECTURE} for the case $m=2$.

 Our previous derivations can be used as the starting point for describing WoM social learning.
 After substituting $x_{k-1|k-1}^{i} = x_{k-1|k-1}^m$ into \eqref{eq:PREDICTION STEP CASCADE, m AGENTS} we obtain